emilianoyoung/ai/_posts/_archive/2019-12-26-revisiting-the-rise-of-ai-how-far-has-artificial-intelligence-come-since-2010.md

 ---
 category: news
 title: "Revisiting the rise of A.I.: How far has artificial intelligence come since 2010?"
 excerpt: "To most people, few things say “A.I. is here” quite like seeing an artificial intelligence defeat two champion Jeopardy ...
-Google officially unveiled its autonomous car program, now called Waymo.
-Over the decade that followed, dozens of other ..."
+In 2010, Google officially unveiled its autonomous car program, now called Waymo.
+Over the decade that followed, dozens of other companies (including tech heavy hitters like Apple) have started to develop their ..."
 publishedDateTime: 2019-12-26T10:00:00Z
 sourceUrl: https://www.digitaltrends.com/cool-tech/biggest-ai-advances-of-the-2010s/
 ampUrl: https://www.digitaltrends.com/cool-tech/biggest-ai-advances-of-the-2010s/?amp